jleeuwes/komputiloj/serviloj/README.md

 Now we can log into the server through the virtual console, pasting the password displayed on the RESCUE page.

+TODO describe how to establish trust with the rescue system so we can use SSH and ignore the annoying virtual console.

 ## Install NixOS on a Tilaa VPS